 For the first stage of this commission I designed a 'treatment' of ideas and some sample embroideries which secured the project.
 I began to study vegetables and various ingredients, drawing from life and also photocopying slices of vegetables on the photocopier.
 The crisp packets were much more challenging and I began the slow process of embroidering 6 packets and all the logo details using paint, applique and thread combined.
 It was important to maintain a spontaneous and handmade finish which would photograph well and stand out in a printed format.

 The combination of my hand made work, 101's design and a committed client team over at Kettle has resulted in a colourful and wide reaching advertising campaign which reaches as far as Belgium, The Netherlands, Italy and Sweden.
-Kettle chips, 101, Kirsty Allsopp and I are running a nationwide Craft Competition in conjunction with this launch and promotion of the 'handmade' so please see the Kettlechips website for details.
+Kettle chips, 101, Kirsty Allsopp and I are running a nationwide Craft Competition in conjunction with this launch and promotion of the 'handmade' so please see my films page for Kettle footage.